travelgateX/documentation-site/content/connectiontypesbuyers/hotel-x/methods/staticcontent/_index.md

 Learn how to manage the content calls such as Hotel-List, Hotel-Room, Hotel-Board, Hotel-Category, Destinations and Metadata.

-We strongly recommend that our Buyers implement content calls as supplier codes might differ from the ones returned through our API.
-The metadata call is also extremely important when considering connecting a Seller, as it returns all the restrictions and settings for that Seller.
+{{% alert theme="info" %}}We strongly recommend that our Buyers implement content calls as supplier codes might differ from the ones returned through our API.
+The metadata call is also extremely important when considering connecting a Seller, as it returns all the restrictions and settings for that Seller. .{{% /alert %}}

 {{%custom-children%}}